vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ### Slice selector
 To select a range of elements from an array, the *slice selector* is available.
 Its parameters are start index (inclusive), end index (exclusive), and step.
 It uses the syntax: `start:end:step`.
 Each of these parameters can be omitted, in which case a default value is used.

-For the following examples suppose 5 elements.
+For the following examples suppose 5 elements in the `inventory` array.

 Selects elements at `2`, `3`:
 ```jsonpath